aditya-me13/Computer-Vision/src/taskA/README.md

-# Assignment A
+# Task A
-The jyputer notebook `Assignment_A.ipynb` contains the code for the assignment.
+The jyputer notebook `taskA.ipynb` contains the code for the project.
 The code is written in python and all the functions are implemented from scratch without using openCV's inbuilt functions.

 ### Part 0:
 - Original images: